History of Dedham, Massachusetts, 1900–1999: World War II

 Many Dedhamites served in the armed forces during World War II.
 One, John Hayes, was a pilot who earned a Bronze Star and a Distinguished Flying Cross.
 While stationed at Camp McCauley in Salzburg, Austria in 1954, he began taking children suffering from whooping cough on flights.
 The high altitude helped to alleviate some of their pain and discomfort.
 He made over 100 flights with sick children and became known as the "Whooping Cough Captain."
 After he died in 1954 when his single engine plane crashed, a nine foot granite obelisk was erected by local officials near the airfield in tribute to him.

 Dedham's dogs also played an part in the war effort.
 The Dogs For Defense set up a training center for canines at the Karlstein polo grounds (Note: Located near the present day Rashi School.)
 In July 1942, the first class of 35 dogs were graduated after an eight week training program.
 They had emotional goodbyes with their owners and were then sent off to undisclosed assignments.

 At least two Dedham dogs took part including a Belgian shepherd named Teddy, who was owned by the Allgaier family.
 Another dog, Bessie, was owned by Ford and Josephine Friend's family.
-After the war, when Bessie would hear fireworks on the 4th of July, she would hit the ground and hide under the nearest table, just as she was trained to do during the war.
+After the war, when Bessie heard fireworks on the 4th of July, she would hit the ground and hide under the nearest table, just as she was trained to do during the war.
 (Note: The Friend family live on Emmett Avenue in East Dedham.)